-Mr. Chambers was one of five inmates police say were wounded during the May 30 altercation, and one of three rushed to the Dr. Orlando Smith Hospital, Health and Social Development Minister Carvin Malone said in a statement that evening.
+Mr. Chambers was one of four inmates police say were wounded during the May 30 altercation, and one of three rushed to the Dr. Orlando Smith Hospital, Health and Social Development Minister Carvin Malone said in a statement that evening.

 On June 16, police stated that the other hospitalised inmates had been released from the hospital.

 Mr. Malone and police initially provided conflicting information in the wake of the stabbing.

 The minister claimed that one inmate had been charged, while Ms. Drayton stated in a press release the following day that two inmates had been arrested but no charges had been laid.